15 Visualization

 What makes visualizations so useful, and what role do they play in the experimenter’s toolkit?
 Simply put, data visualization is the act of “making the invisible visible.”
 Our visual systems are remarkably powerful pattern detectors, and relationships that aren’t at all clear when scanning through rows of raw data can immediately jump out at us when presented in an appropriate graphical form (Zacks and Franconeri 2020).
 Good visualizations aim to deliberately harness this power and put it to work at every stage of the research process, from the quick sanity checks we run when first reading in our data to the publication-quality figures we design when we are ready to communicate our findings.

-Yet our powerful pattern detectors can also be a liability; if we’re not careful, we can easily be fooled into seeing patterns that are unreliable or even misleading.
+Yet, our powerful pattern detectors can also be a liability; if we’re not careful, we can easily be fooled into seeing patterns that are unreliable or even misleading.
 As psychology moves into an era of bigger data and more complex behaviors, we become increasingly reliant on data visualization literacy (Börner, Bueckle, and Ginda 2019) to make sense of what is going on.
 Further, as a researcher reporting about your data, creating appropriate visualizations that are aligned with your analyses (as well as your design and preregistration) is an important part of transparency and bias reduction in your reporting.

 case study